nvkp/turtle/README.md

 fmt.Println(triple) // {http://e.org/person/Mark_Twain http://e.org/relation/author http://e.org/books/Huckleberry_Finn}
 ```

 The `turtle.Unmarshal` function accepts the compact version of Turtle just as the N-triples version of the format where each row corresponds to a single triple.
 It reads `@base` and `@prefix` forms and extends the IRIs that are filled in the target structure with them.
 It ignores Turtle comments, labels and data types.
 The keyword `a` gets replaced by `http://www.w3.org/1999/02/22-rdf-syntax-ns#type` IRI.
+The function is able to handle multiline literals, literal floats, blank nodes, blank node lists and RDF collections.

 ```golang
 var triples = []struct {